dannys42/ClosureChain/README.md

 Normally this requires nesting the async methods or the use of a state machine.
 Both of which can be difficult to reason about.

-Closure Chains simplify this by allowing the developer to treat each async call as a `try` block (also referred to as a `Link` in a `ClosureChain`) with a single `catch` block to manage any errors.
+Closure Chains simplify this by allowing the developer to treat each async call as linkage of throwable closures. (i.e. links in a chain), with a single `catch` closure to manage any errors.

 ### Simple Example